eLFuvo/yii2-import-wizard/README.md

 ```

-It is necessary to carefully consider the validation of the model,
+It is necessary to carefully consider validation of the model,
 as bad validation may lead to incorrect data insertion
 (for example: a date from Excel cannot be inserted as a date in MySql) and errors when inserting data into the database.
-Also, the validation rules set automatically the type of conversion of import data to the value of the model attribute.
+Also, the validation rules set automatically type of conversion of import data to the value of the model attribute.

 ```php
     /**